SmartAdvisorOnline

 The 4K Bitrate & Codec Checker

 Netflix may deliver AV1, HEVC, or a lower rung depending on device support, server load, and how much bandwidth survives the VPN tunnel.
-For stable 4K in 2026, plan around 35 Mbps of clean throughput over a modern WireGuard-style connection.
+Netflix's own minimum for 4K is 25 Mbps; in practice, plan for 30–35 Mbps of clean effective throughput through the VPN tunnel to handle evening congestion without buffering.

 4K HDR